karamvirs/here-trigger/readme.md

 The rule expression for each action (under the 'actions' key in the config) is evaluated, and if true, jobs specified under processors are dispatched.

 ## How it works
-By default the package publishes following 3 files:
+When you run the vendor:publish command, following 3 files are published:

 * config/here-trigger.php
 * app/Helpers/HereTriggerHelper.php
 * app/Jobs/HereTriggerProcessor.php